Typhoon bears down on Japan, areas hit by previous storm

-TOKYO (AP) — A powerful typhoon is ripping through Japan and authorities are warning people to brace for heavy winds and rain in areas that include those devastated by a previous storm.
+TOKYO (AP) — A powerful typhoon was ripping through Japan on Sunday and authorities were warning people to brace for heavy winds and rain in areas that include those devastated by a previous storm.

 In its projected course are regions hit earlier this month by Typhoon Jebi, which caused landslides, floods and shuttered a major airport.
 The strongest typhoon to hit Japan in 25 years, Jebi caused 11 deaths in and around Osaka.

-Trami is expected to hit Tokyo late Sunday, and slam northern Japan on Monday.
+Trami was expected to hit Tokyo late Sunday, and slam northern Japan on Monday.

 Most Read Business Stories